cwebber/rwot9-prague/draft-documents/secure-user-interfaces.md

 > * Adapt the interface as users learn, or demonstrate their understanding.
 (First interactions prompt confirmation, once the users know they don’t receive prompt.)

 ## Conclusion

 ## Glossary

+NOTE: This glossary is intended to clarify terms used in this paper.
+These terms may likely not be exposed to a user as part of a secure user interface.

+- **pet name:** The name a user chooses for another user.
+- **edge name:** A reference to another user’s published pet name.
+For example Alice has a pet name “bobby” for Bob, and Bob has a pet name “bff” for Carol.
+Thus Alice may refer to Carol via the edge name bobby->bff.
+- **naming hub:** A naming hub is a source of a name binding.
+A user is a naming hub for their pet names.
+Another possible naming hub is the Domain Name System.
+- **proposed name:** A name that a user has chosen for themselves (TODO: self-proposed name?
+Because non-self proposed-names could actually cover "intro names" from the petnames paper)  (**NOTE:** proposed names have no guarantees about being unique (e.g. there could be many ?gargron users))
+- **user address:** The machine readable (not necessarily human readable) address for a user.
+In Mastodon the user address is called a “webfinger address”.
+- **user avatar:** The image or graphic that a user has chosen for their profile.

 ## Footnotes